Wildergames/blender-quick-exporter/README.md

 # Free, huh?
 Heck yeah, **100% free**.

-That said, any donations are highly appreciated.

-Donations and purchases help us continue to support our tools for the game development community.

 <br>

 # Source Code
 As a Blender addon, the Quick Exporter source code is bundled with every version.

-Officially, Quick Exporter is available for download from [github](https://github.com/wildergames/blender-quick-exporter) and [itch.io](https://wilder-games.itch.io/blender-quick-exporter)
+Officially, Quick Exporter is available for download from [github](https://github.com/wildergames/blender-quick-exporter)

-For more information, visit the Wilder website: [wilder.games](https://wilder.games)

 <br>